 Multiple Resiliency Managers that are part of the same domain synchronize their databases using built-in replication.
-Each Resiliency Manager has its own web console but because the data is synchronized, all consoles show the same data.
-Operations can be performed from any console and the results show in all the consoles in the resiliency domain.
+Each Resiliency Manager has its own web console but since the database gets synchronized, all the consoles show the same data.
+This ensures resiliency and high availability of data in case of any one Resiliency Manager being unavailable.
+Operations can be performed from any console and the results are displayed in all the consoles in the resiliency domain.